Kiplinger ESG 20: Our Favorite Picks for ESG Investors

 This active ETF has a short track record—it launched in May—but Putnam Sustainable Future ETF (PFUT) is modeled after a mutual fund with a long one.
 Managers Katherine Collins and Stephanie Dobson run the mutual fund and the less-expensive ETF with the same strategy.
 Together, they build a fully diversified portfolio of 75-odd companies that offer solutions to key sustainability challenges.

-Aluminum-can maker Ball, for example, is leading the charge in the growing circular economy, a model that emphasizes cycles of reuse, recycling and reduction instead of the old linear model of consumption and disposal.
-And McCormick & Company, a leader in herbs and spices, created the first framework in the herb and spice industry to measure and track sustainability efforts across suppliers.
+Aluminum-can maker Ball (BLL), for example, is leading the charge in the growing circular economy, a model that emphasizes cycles of reuse, recycling and reduction instead of the old linear model of consumption and disposal.
+And McCormick & Company (MKC), a leader in herbs and spices, created the first framework in the herb and spice industry to measure and track sustainability efforts across suppliers.

 Collins and Dobson have managed the mutual fund since March 2018.
-Since then, it has outpaced the S&P 500, returning 24.1% annualized.
+Since then, it has outpaced the S&P 500 by a few percentage points.